Pakefield

-Pakefield is a suburb of the town of Lowestoft in the north of the English county of Suffolk.
+Pakefield is a suburb of the town of Lowestoft, in the East Suffolk district of Suffolk, England.
 It is located around 2 mi south of the centre of the town.
-In 1931 the parish had a population of 1774.
+It 2011 the ward had a population of 6,563.

 Pakefield has boundaries with Carlton Colville and Kirkley.
 It also borders the parish of Gisleham.
 The village of Kessingland is 2+1/2 mi to the south.

 History

 Pakefield is the site of one of the earliest known areas of human habitation in the United Kingdom.
-In 2005 flint tools and teeth from the water vole Mimomys savini, a key dating species, were found in the cliffs.
+In 2005 flint tools and teeth from the extinct water vole Mimomys savini, a key dating species, were found in the cliffs.
 This suggests that hominins can be dated in England to 700,000 years ago, potentially a cross between Homo antecessor and Homo heidelbergensis.
+Pakefield is also the site of one of the oldest lion fossils outside of Africa, a partial lower jaw belonging to the gigantic Panthera fossilis dating to around 700-800,000 years ago.

 Bloodmoor Hill, between Pakefield and Carlton Colville, was the site of settlement in the 2nd and 3rd centuries and the 7th and 8th centuries.
 The Saxon period consisted of a relatively dense settlement as well as a cemetery which included at least one rich barrow burial.
 Artefacts were discovered at the site in the 18th century and the Saxon cemetery site was the subject of archaeological investigations between 1998 and 2006.

 In the Domesday Book of 1086, Pakefield is called "Pagefella", the name probably coming from the Pagan settlement name of Pagga's or Pacca's field.
 The village was part of the King's holdings and was part of the Hundred of Lothing.
 It had a population of about 17 households, including a number of freemen.
 Part of the tax payment made by the village was 600 herrings.

 Pakefield later developed as a fishing community.
 The former terminus of the Tram Service from Lowestoft is located in the centre of Pakefield and is now the site of the Tramway Hotel.
 In the modern era, the area played an important role in the Kindertransport programme nine months before the start of World War II.
 Many children who had not found prearranged foster families were given temporary shelter in the local holiday camp.

+In 1931 the parish had a population of 1774.
 On 1 April 1914 the parish was abolished and merged with Lowestoft, Carlton Colville and Gisleham.